mythridium/godot_wry/README.md

 These features should soon be completed before the 1.0.0 release:

-- Load URLs from Godot project files via `res://`
-- React to property changes (such as changing the URL, size and visibility)
+- React to property changes (such as changing the URL and visibility)
 - Implement JS evaluation
 - Fix transparency when `full_window_size` is enabled